 Supply Scheme 3:

-This is the shortest and simplest supply chain within the HACOFCO sustainability guide, since the individual farm is directly responsible for the implementation of the guide by having commercial relationships with HACOFCO.
+This is the shortest and simplest supply chain within the HACOFCO sustainability standard, since the individual farm is directly responsible for the implementation of the standard.

 An example of how its user guide is displayed is indicated below.